26th Annual Festival of New Musicals

 Book & Lyrics, Mary Marie

-Chana Wise is a playwright and lyricist living in Southern California.
-She has written both book and lyrics for Mary Marie (NAMT Festival, 2014; Richard Rodgers Award finalist, 2014), BAGELS! the musical (JETfest, 2016; Neil Simon Playwriting Contest finalist 2015), Tinseltown Christmas, and The Coffee Quintet – a short musical film (www.thecoffeequintet.com), all with music by Carl Johnson.
-Chana also wrote lyrics for The Max Max Factor (music – Joe Blodgett, book – Adrian Bewley) produced by New Musicals, Inc. at the NoHo Arts Center in August, 2014, Earthbound (book by Adam Hahn, music by Jonathan Price) and The Island (book and music by Jonathan Price), both produced by SkyPilot Theatre and premiering at T. U. Studios in Hollywood, June 2012 and July 2013, respectively, and for Cardinal Sins, which opened at Centerstage Theatre in Washington, May, 2017.
+Chana Wise (lyrics) has written book and lyrics for Mary Marie (NAMT Festival, 2014, Richard Rodgers Award finalist, 2014, TRU Voices finalist 2019), Bagels! the musical (JETfest, 2016, Neil Simon Playwriting Contest finalist 2015, TRU Voices finalist, 2019), Tinseltown Christmas, and The Coffee Quintet, all with music by Carl Johnson.
+She wrote lyrics for The Max Factor Factor, (music-Joe Blodgett, book-Adrian Bewley) produced by NMI, in August, 2014, Earthbound, (book-Adam Hahn, music-Jonathan Price) and The Island, (book/music by Jonathan Price), produced by SkyPilot Theatre in June 2012, and July 2013, and for Cardinal Sins, produced by Centerstage Theatre in Washington, May, 2017. www.chanawise.com

 Kelley Kirkpatrick (Center Theatre Group, CA) and Mara Isaacs (Octopus Theatricals, NJ), co-Chairs